-The City of Tampa Division of Community Affairs provides the public with the
+The City of Tampa Community Affairs (a Division of Neighborhood Empowerment) provides the public with the

 opportunity to file discrimination complaints in the areas of employment,

 housing and public accommodations through the enforcement of the City of Tampa

 Human Rights Ordinance as well as federal laws.
 This is done through contractual

 agreements with the U.S. Equal Employment Opportunity Commission (EEOC) and the

 Discrimination complaints that are within the City of Tampa jurisdiction are

 received by the Division of Community Affairs for mediation and/or investigation